DevMukhtarr/jobtrack/README.md

 # Jobtrack

-A service where users can keep track of all their job applications
+A service where users can keep track of all their job applications, and also see available jobs.